Download with Composer

 Material Base has modular architecture and you could unset or replace some libraries:

-Material Base builded with Gulp.
+Material Base built with Gulp.
 Build script also added to starterkits, so you could use it for building your MB subtheme or even your own custom theme.

 As suggested in the official project page — better to install Gulp globally: